Agamennon/redux-tiny-router/README.md

 import * as yourReducers from './reducers'

   var reducer  = combineReducers(Object.assign({},reduxTinyRouterReducer,yourReducers));
-  // reduxTinyRouterMiddleware needs to come after your middleware if you want to enable thinkgs like stoping routes on your middleware var finalCreateStore = applyMiddleware(appMiddleware,reduxTinyRouterMiddleware)(createStore); store = finalCreateStore(reducer,{});
+  // reduxTinyRouterMiddleware needs to come after your middleware if you want to enable things like stopping routes on your middleware var finalCreateStore = applyMiddleware(appMiddleware,reduxTinyRouterMiddleware)(createStore); store = finalCreateStore(reducer,{});
 ```

-Standard stuff, for now you just added a middleware and a reducer from redux-tiny-router, you should turn this in to a function
-that returns the store  that you can import for convenience and if you plan on doing an Universal app

-Now you only have to call the init function with the store before you render your app:

 Standard stuff, for now you just added a middleware and a reducer from redux-tiny-router, you should turn this in to a function
 that returns the store  that you can import for convenience and if you plan on doing an Universal app